hunterAlbertJ/mycode/README.md

 Follow us through the days and see how our skills grow and progress!

 ## Installation
-make sure that python3 is installed on your system.
-If not already, use a package manager (i.e. homebrew) or download directly here
+make sure that Python3 is installed on your system.
+If not already, use a package manager (i.e. homebrew) or download directly here:
 [Python3](https://www.python.org/downloads/)

 ## Usage